mookiedog/ptwd/README.md

 It will download and run an installer.
 Do what the installer says.

-After the installer completes, open a powershell 'administrator' window, then type "usbipd list" as shown.
+After the installer completes, open a new powershell 'administrator' window, then type "usbipd list" as shown.
 You will get back something like this, obviously depending on the USB devices that are attached to your own machine:

 ```text